 Another Jungle Trekker

 A car picked me up the morning before the expedition to transfer me over to Oxalis where I would have my safety briefing as well as dinner and a room for the night.
-These proved to be some of the nicest food and accommodations in town.
+They had some of the nicest food and accommodations in town.
 A number of us met each other the night before at the Bamboo Cafe.
 The group was pretty young.
 Seven in their twenties and thirties.
 One early forty, and two of us over fifty.

 We gathered for breakfast at eight and piled into our minibus for our rendezvous at Ho Khanh’s pictured above.
 Then up Ho Chi Minh’s Victory Highway for forty-five minutes to our drop off point.
 Our first hour involved some nice downhill trekking while dodging the leeches on the moist trail.
 We made a quick tea break at a minority village, then on to a lunch break about a half hour down the trail.